Skip to main content

 3

-• Joint accounts with right of survivorship: surviving owner retains access; Broadview may recommend closing the account and opening a new one under the survivor's name for IRS reporting purposes
+• Joint accounts with right of survivorship: under the Member Benefits Guide, sums in joint accounts are owned jointly with right of survivorship, and payment to a surviving owner is presumed valid and releases Broadview from liability absent gross negligence; Broadview may recommend closing the account and opening a new one under the survivor's SSN for IRS reporting

-• POD beneficiary accounts: named beneficiaries present the death certificate and government-issued photo ID to claim funds
+• POD (Payable on Death) beneficiary accounts: named beneficiaries present the death certificate and government-issued photo ID to claim funds outside probate

-• Estate accounts without beneficiary designation: personal representative provides Letters Testamentary or Letters of Administration from Surrogate's Court and completes estate claim forms
+• Estate accounts without beneficiary designation: the personal representative provides Letters Testamentary or Letters of Administration from Surrogate's Court, plus the estate's IRS EIN Assignment Letter, and opens an Estate Account (Broadview specialty account) to collect the funds

-• Trust accounts: successor trustee provides death certificate, trust agreement, and successor trustee identification to assume control of the trust account
+• Trust accounts: the successor trustee provides the death certificate, the trust agreement (or a certification of trust), and successor-trustee identification to assume control of the trust account

 4